-Each and every month various lenders, non-profits, and government programs in Arizona provide loans and/or free grants to small business owners.
+Find various lenders, non-profits, and government programs in Arizona that provide loans and/or free grants to small business owners.
 There are funds aimed at helping women owned companies as well as minority owned businesses.
-Find details below, as well as a list of loans and grants near you that can help Black or Latino owned companies, women owned or run businesses, LGBTQ companies and other minority small businesses.
+Find details below, as well as a list of loans and grants near you that can help Black, immigrant or Latino owned companies, women owned or run businesses, LGBTQ companies and other minority small businesses.

 If you need help starting a business, or growing an existing one, the loans and free grants below may assist.
-Apply early as the funds often go quickly.
+Apply early as the funds that help MWBE or BIPOC (Black, Indigenous, People of Color) often go quickly.